 When you’re buying a car, you want to know exactly how much you’re paying and whether you’re getting a deal.
 Both of those things are a lot easier with two new updates to Shift’s vehicle pages: a market comparison tool from CarGurus and an improved price calculator.
 Continue reading “At Shift, Used Car Prices that Bare it All”

-Though we drive everyday, most of us think about buying or selling cars far less frequently.
+We heard this one all the time.
+A simple question with a not-so-simple answer: What is my car worth?
 Since the car market isn’t usually top of mind, it can be hard to think about value of your car.
-So in general, we reference one-size fits all car pricing guides like Kelley Blue Book act as good price anchors.
+Car pricing guides like Kelley Blue Book act as good price anchors.
 But one-size-fits-all car pricing guides tend not to capture every element that could affect a car’s true value.

 So we put together three real-world considerations that can impact car value that every seller (and buyer!) should have in mind the next time they’re in the market.

 The question of what your car is worth depends, in part, on what people are willing to pay for it.
 The laws of supply and demand lie at the heart of every transaction, and used cars are no different.
 But unlike commoditized goods like milk and coffee beans, the supply and demand for used car can vary widely from place to place.
 Think about if you live in a rural area — you probably want a car that can handle rough roads.
 If you live in a packed city on the other hand, a compact car is your best bet.
 So the demand for those vehicles will change with the location.
 When it comes to supply… well, your car might be a great one, but if there’s lot of your exact same car on the local market, it could make yours harder to sell at its KBB value.